karleramberg/website-builder/README.md

 ## Usage

-To learn website builder, simply use the `-h` flag.
+To learn Walker, simply use the `-h` flag.
 Which prints...

   ```
-    Usage of .\website-builder.exe:
+    Usage of .\walker.exe:
       -i string
         Input folder of incomplete HTML pages (default "src")
       -o string